 Work with the young adult in your care to determine what course(s) they want to apply to through Clearing.

-Talk about the career they want to pursue after graduation and go from there.
-However, it's also important to remember, they’re going to be studying their course for (at least) three years so it also needs to be something they’ll enjoy and are good at.
+Start by talking about the careers they might want to pursue after graduation and go from there.
+However, it's also important to remember, they’re going to be studying their course for (at least) three years so they should choose a subject they’ll enjoy and have a passion for.

-In the end it’s their decision, but make sure you’re there as a sounding board, if needed, to help them be confident in their choices.
+Ultimately, it’s your child's decision, but make sure you’re there as a sounding board, to help them be confident in their choices.

-Here’s a couple of practical things they can do:
+Here’s a couple of practical things you can do together:

 - Draw up a shortlist of alternative courses and universities

-- Make a note of all the university Clearing numbers you may need
+- Make a note of the university Clearing numbers you may need

 Be around on results day

 You could go with them to pick up their results – if they want you to that is!

 If they don’t get the results they expected, stay calm and positive, and help them focus on their next step.
-Don’t be tempted to try and take over – it needs to be them making the calls to Clearing helplines or online applications.
+Just don’t be tempted to try and take over – it needs to be them making the calls to Clearing helplines and completing online applications.
 Make sure they have their UCAS personal ID and all relevant information to hand and be there to help them in whatever ways they might need.

 Here to help

 Getting prepared ahead of time is the best way to keep that stress at bay.

-The University of Bradford has places available that your child can apply for as soon as they get their results - whether they're A-levels, BTEC, Access, international qualifications and more.
+The University of Bradford has places available for your child to apply for as soon as they get their results - whether they're A-levels, BTEC, Access, or equivalent qualifications.
 They can also get in touch at any point by calling our Clearing helpline.

 If applicants are offered a place here at Bradford, they are guaranteed a room in our award-winning on-campus accommodation, The Green.
-By living at The Green, students are just a few steps away from their lecture theatres, the library, support services and the Students' Union.
+This modern student village is just a few minutes away from the lecture theatres, the library, support services and the Students' Union.